Trump to play defense in Pennsylvania ahead of special election

 And in a district where nearly a quarter of residents are union members, Saccone’s conservative record has united organized labor against him — an obstacle Murphy did not have.

-The former congressmen enjoyed friendly relations with organized labor because he regularly broke with his party and endured conservative scorn to vote with labor, including on the Employee Free Choice Act, also known as a card check.
+The former congressmen enjoyed friendly relations with organized labor because he regularly broke with his party and endured conservative scorn to vote with labor, including on the Employee Free Choice Act, also known as a card check, which would have allowed workers to join a union by signing a card instead of by secret ballot.

-Still, Saccone defenders say the Air Force veteran with a PhD in international affairs and experience serving as the only American official in North Korea will be harder to paint as a radical than Democrats expect.
+Still, his defenders say Saccone, an Air Force veteran with a Ph.D. in international affairs who has lived and worked in North Korea, will be harder to paint as a radical than Democrats expect.

 Lamb, meanwhile, is a 33-year-old first-time candidate, a former federal prosecutor and Marine captain from a prominent political family.
 Democrats in the state say he’s staked out the right moderate positions for the district and are confident in his fundraising and campaigning abilities, but nonetheless acknowledge the race remains an uphill climb.